DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 ### Column

-Describes properties used to render the table header row
+Describes properties used to render the table header row.

 Extends [Column](grid.md#column)